WaveCX/wavecx-ios/README.md

 ## Installation

 To integrate the WaveCx iOS SDK into your project, add the SDK to your dependencies and ensure it is properly linked in your Xcode project.

+### CocoaPods
+Add the WaveCX pod into your Podfile and run pod install.

+    target :YourTargetName do
+      pod 'WaveCxSdk'
+    end

 ## Usage